 Q: What is a lesson you've learned that has shaped your work?

 A: To always create to fill gaps.
-We brought something so unusual to this market and as a result of that everything we create under the umbrella is based off that lesson.
+With Paloozanoire, we brought something so unusual to this market, and as a result that everything we create under the umbrella is based on that lesson.

 Q: What's next for Paloozanoire and Gallery at Gumbo?

 A: In 2021, our "next" looks like an elevation of what we've created.
 Paloozanoire Conference (summer of 2021), Black & Brown Faces Tour (summer/fall of 2021), Noire Hike Day (summer of 2021), and Juneteenth Block Party (summer of 2021).
 There is work that needs to be done but we live in the reality that someone has to do it.